tangsiwei0831/portofolio/_Places/2022-07-11-Restaurants-01.md

 [Fuwa Fuwa](https://www.fuwafuwapancakes.com/): 4.7/5.
 Delicious pancake, not that sweet, definitely worth to try.
 Drink just so so.

+[付小姐在成都 Miss Fu In Chengdu](https://www.missfuinchengdu.ca/): 4.5/5.
+It is good to try instant boiled spicy hot pot.

 [狗不理](http://goubuli.ca/): 3.9/5.
 Food are fine price not that cheap.

 [Gyubee 牛兵卫](https://www.gyubeejapanesegrill.com/): 4.2/5.
 A famous korea BBQ restaurant, ok to go with friends if you want to eat meat.